awsdocs/amazon-ec2-user-guide/doc_source/ebs-restoring-volume.md

 + The instance is automatically rebooted when the root volume is replaced\.
 The contents of the memory \(RAM\) is erased during the reboot\.
 + You can't replace the root volume if it is an instance store volume\.
 + You can't replace the root volume for metal instances\.
++ You can only use snapshots that belong to the same lineage as the instance's current root volume\.
+You can't use snapshot copies created from snapshots that were taken from the root volume\.
+Additionally, after successfully completing a root volume replacement task, snapshots taken from the previous root volume can't be used to create a root volume replacement task for the new volume\.

 ### Replace a root volume<a name="replace"></a>